-If you’re looking to start training as a veterinary nurse, have you ever considered studying the Level 3 Diploma in Veterinary Nursing on a block release basis?
+If you’re looking to start training as a veterinary nurse, have you ever considered studying a qualification on a block release basis?

 As a block release veterinary nursing student at The College of Animal Welfare, you would attend college in two week blocks, four times per year and be supported by online learning.
 Outside of college you will gain practical experience in a suitable veterinary practice, either as a paid employee or a non-employed student on work placement.
 There are also apprenticeship options available.

 If you’re wondering whether block release study is right for you, take a look at some of the potential advantages of training this way…